Things to Do in Gloucester, MA: Top Beaches, Historic Sites & Local Attractions

 Eastern Point Lighthouse

-One of the most iconic lighthouses in Gloucester and a frequent backdrop for weddings, photography, and sightseeing.
+One of the most iconic lighthouses in Gloucester is a frequent backdrop for weddings, photography, and sightseeing.

 HarborWalk